Roomify/docs/bat/drupal/search_availability.rst

 .. image:: images/no-results.png

-As this is all based on easily configurable behavior through the UI or code you can adjust to get the theme / behavior that your application requires.
+As this is all based on easily configurable behavior through the UI or code, you can adjust to get the theme/behavior that your application requires.